jenamis/final-project/README.md

 - Slack messages directed at a specific team member or members will include a mention for the team member(s).
 - All team members will have Slack notifications for the channel turned on so they will be alerted to new project messages.
 - All team members will be expected to respond to Slack messages within 24 hours.
 If no response is received within 24 hours, communication will be re-sent via text message.
-- Brief team meetings of 30 minutes or less will be conducted via Google Meet on Mondays, Wednesdays, and Fridays at 1pm and Tuesdays, Thursdays, and Sundays at 9pm.
+- Brief team meetings will be conducted via Google Meet on Mondays, Wednesdays, and Fridays at 1pm and Tuesdays, Thursdays, and Sundays at 9pm.